intruderfr/DTC-test/README.md

 DTC-FILE

 Please Copy the wp-content file into you wordpress folder and use it.
+Please import the local.sql
 Since am using elementor also so you can see the both.